-ZenBusiness has received over 6,200 online reviews.
+ZenBusiness has received over 8,200 online reviews.
 Nearly all of these were positive.
-This gives them one of highest customer satisfaction ratings in the industry.
+This gives them one of the highest customer satisfaction ratings in the industry.
 ZenBusiness also has a knowledgeable and helpful customer service department that can answer any of our difficult questions.

 While ZenBusiness is a newer service.
-They have less experience than many of their competitors, including LegalZoom and Northwest.
+They have less experience than many competitors, including LegalZoom and Northwest.
 ZenBusiness is one of North Carolina’s best registered agent services.

 LegalZoom has many similarities to Rocket Lawyer.
 However, it is a large company that serves millions of customers and charges a high price for North Carolina registered agent services.
 LegalZoom’s rates are almost double those of Rocket Lawyer and three times that of ZenBusiness.